TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

 ### Introduction

-Now that we've been introduced to cookies and their various uses and properties, let's use them to help us implement something.
+Now that we've been introduced to cookies and their various uses and properties, let's use them to help us implement authentication.
 We want to allow someone to log in once and let the server "remember" them, automatically recognizing any future requests from them.

 The basic login process (with a username and password) is rather straightforward.
 The user submits a form with their username and password, then the server checks the database to see if that username/password combo exists.
 If it does, great - it knows who the requester is and can continue with the rest of the request.
-If it does not exist, it does not know who the requester is, so it can end the request there and then.
+If it does not exist, it does not know who the requester is, so it can unauthorize the request.

 So if someone does successfully "log in", how does the server recognize that the next request that user sends is coming from them?
 Without a system to persist the login, it'd just be a plain ol' request like any other and could have come from anyone.
-To handle this, we will use **sessions**.
+We *could* send the username and password with every request and authenticate that every time, but as you can imagine, this can be quite cumbersome.
+To handle this better, we will use **sessions**.

 ### Lesson overview